State extends FAFSA filing deadline beyond April 15

 The extension is intended to ensure as many Hoosiers as possible can access financial aid in the coming academic year in the midst of challenges presented by the coronavirus.

 Students who did not file the FAFSA before the April 15 deadline are encouraged to submit the form at FAFSA.gov as soon as possible.
-The Commission will consider students who file past the original deadline, however, limited funding is available on a first-come, first-served basis.
+The Commission will consider students who file past the original deadline, however, limited funding is available on a first-come basis.

 The extension applies to the 21st Century Scholarship and the Frank O’Bannon Grant.
 There is no FAFSA deadline for Hoosiers applying for the Next Level Jobs Workforce Ready Grant.

 The number of Hoosiers filing a FAFSA has decreased this year, which is likely because in-person, in-school learning has been canceled for the year, as have many FAFSA filing support events.
-As of April 13, Indiana residents filed more than 215,000 FAFSAs in the 2020-21 application year, a decrease of 2.5 percent from the 2019-20 application year.
+As of April 13, Indiana residents filed over 215,000 FAFSAs in the 2020-2021 application year, a decrease of 2.5 percent from the 2019-2020 application year.

-Students can file the FAFSA at FAFSA.gov.
-They can learn how to create a Federal Student Aid ID at fsaid.ed.gov/npas/index.htm and visit LearnMoreIndiana.org for more resources, including the information needed to file.
+File the FAFSA at FAFSA.gov.
+Learn how to create a Federal Student Aid ID at fsaid.ed.gov/npas/index.htm and visit LearnMoreIndiana.org for more resources, including the information needed to file.

 (0) comments